 In Transtar Elec., Inc. v.
 A.E.M.
 Elec.
 Servs.
 Corp., the court decided that a pay if paid clause within a construction contract was enforceable, and thus, a subcontractor was without any claim for payment against a prime contractor for work performed (read decision full text).
 A great recap and analysis of the court’s decision can be found on the Legally Speaking Ohio blog, authored by retired Ohio state appeals court judge Marianna Brown Bettman: Merit Decision: Condition Precedent Language in a Contract Means Pay-if-Paid.
 Transtar Elec., Inc. v.
 A.E.M.
 Elec.
 Servs.
 Corp.

 The court got this decision all wrong and only creates more confusion for subcontractors and suppliers about their rights when doing business in Ohio.
-This articles explores the problem with interpreting pay if paid clauses, and the intersection of these clause with mechanics lien rights.
+This article explores the problem with interpreting pay if paid clauses and the intersection of these clauses with mechanics lien rights.

 Ohio Statutes Prohibit Pay If Paid Provisions To Protect Subcontractors

 Public policy is a slippery subject, and can typically be manipulated at will to achieve the ends of a judge or lawyer.
 Nevertheless, it is surprising that public policy interests were not even mentioned in the Ohio Supreme Court’s Transtar Electric decision.
 This is noted in Hon.
 Bettman’s blog post about the case in her concluding observations: “While there was some discussion at argument and in the briefs about the public policy implications of pay-if-paid contracts, the majority simply did not go there.”